saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

 url: <rest-endpoint-url>
 ```

-### `platformVersion`
+### `--platformVersion`

-__Description__: For dynamic allocation of a device, provide an operating system version to use.
-For example, use 9 to allocate a device running major version `9` and arbitrary versions of the OS, or `9.3.3` for a specific version.
+__Description__: specifies an operating system version to use for dynamic allocation of a device.
+For example, use `9` to allocate a device running major version 9 and arbitrary versions of the OS; use `9.3.3` for a specific minor version.

 __Example__: